 For most women, uterine fibroids cause no symptoms.
 However, if you have especially large fibroids or they are symptomatic, they can be impossible to live with.
 You don’t have to live with fibroid misery.
-At Lucina Women's Health and Midwifery, with locations in Boca Raton and Boynton Beach, Florida, the team of skilled women's health specialists offers evaluation and treatment of intrusive uterine fibroids.
+At Lucina Women's Health and Midwifery, with locations in Boca Raton, Pompano Beach, and Boynton Beach, Florida, the team of skilled women's health specialists offers evaluation and treatment of intrusive uterine fibroids.
 Call today or book online for a consultation and relief.

 Uterine fibroids are incredibly common in women of childbearing age but often cause no symptoms, so women don’t even realize they have them.
 They may be as small as a seed but can grow large – to the size of a grapefruit – and stretch out your uterus, causing serious discomfort.

 In the vast majority of cases, cancer does not cause uterine fibroids.
 They are likely a result of hormonal activity.

 If you have symptomatic fibroids, you might experience:

 Fibroid pain is usually dull and aching.
 However, if a fibroid outgrows its blood supply and starts to die, you may experience acute, intense pain and need to contact Lucina Women's Health and Midwifery right away.

 The team at Lucina Women's Health and Midwifery review your symptoms and perform a pelvic exam, during which they may detect fibroids.

 They may also order an in-office ultrasound to get a sense of the size, location, and the number of fibroids.

 Fibroids that present with no symptoms require no special treatment.
 You may be scheduled for regular ultrasounds to monitor their growth.
 Often, asymptomatic fibroids resolve on their own, especially as you reach menopause, and your hormone levels change.